 1. Automate Sleep Mode With NFC

-I use this for two reasons, first, it saves battery and second it ensures a good night sleep.
+I use this for two reasons, first, it saves battery and second it ensures a good night’s sleep.
 If you want, you can also program the NFC tag to toggle the setting in the morning.
 So when you wake up, you can revert the changes with a single tap.
 Not just that, there are plenty of other apps that you can use on your smartphone to use NFC tags to its full potential.

 Apps like BT tag writer can store the pairing information in NFC tags and then placed the tags near speakers.
 Now when you want to play music just tap the tags and you are easily connected within seconds.

 If you struggle to get out of your bed, then try this.
 Using apps like Sleep as Android you can set an alarm that will only go OFF when you scan an NFC tag.
-Off course, it’s a good idea to place NFC tags away from your bed like in the bathroom or living area.
-Next morning when the alarm goes ON, you will have to get up from your bed and walk all the way to the NFC tag to turn it off.
+Of course, it’s a good idea to place NFC tags away from your bed like in the bathroom or living area.
+On the next morning when the alarm goes off, you will have to get up from your bed and walk all the way to the NFC tag to turn it off.
 Another advantage of using the app is a smart alarm, which will wake you up when you are in your lightest sleep phase (by monitoring the phone’s accelerometers).
 Check it out.